karlusrex/FND/README.md

 # FND
-Flask-Nginx-Docker template based on jinja2 and gunicorn
+Flask-Nginx-Docker template for svelte ts and vite using pnpm

 ---
 ## Requirements
 - Docker
-- Python  (optional for local development, see below)
+- Python (Optional for local development)
+- pnpm (Optional for local development)

 ---
 ## Running the app with Docker